 Rent or make your own studio space

-While small products can be shot in a light box, renting a small location may be necessary for larger products or frequent photoshoots.
+While small products can be shot in a lightbox, renting a small location may be necessary for larger products or frequent photoshoots.

 Check out warehouse space where you can rent a small corner as studio space for a more permanent solution.
-Or try an extra office, storage room or conference room area for small or temporary use.
+Or try an extra office, storage room, or conference room area for small or temporary use.

 Experiment with different camera lens attachments for a variety of looks, especially if you’re using a mobile phone.
 When using a digital camera, 50-80 millimeter lenses are preferred.
 The wider the lens, the more distortion will occur.

-If you’re just getting started or want to experiment with different looks, use paper or cardstock that you can buy at any art supply or craft stores.
+If you’re just getting started or want to experiment with different looks, use paper or cardstock that you can buy at any art supply or craft store.
 Try different backgrounds to get a variety of looks.
 Once you’ve settled on a look, you can buy professional backdrops that you can use on a regular basis.

 Product photography composition